 Recent discussion topics

-- Agreed to renew the Heard Island and McDonald Islands Fishery Closure Directions.
+- Management arrangement for new boats in the Heard Island and McDonald Islands Fishery (HIMI)

 Current research priorities

 - Stock assessment and management strategy evaluation for sub-Antarctic fisheries

 - Development of robust assessment methods and harvest strategies for spatially complex, multi-jurisdictional toothfish fisheries in the Southern Ocean

 - Heard Island and McDonald Islands Fishery Random Stratified Trawl Survey

 - Development of management strategy evaluation for the Heard Island and McDonald Islands Fishery.